Você está aqui

 The Canadian government started talking about public cord blood banking in 2006, yet the process was slow.
 During this time, we decided to act.
 As the leaders at Cells for Life, one of Canada's largest and most respected family cord blood banks, we recognized that Canada was a top-10 user of cord blood stem cells world-wide (2), yet it had one of the lowest inventories of available samples in the G-8 countries.
 Our team at Cells for Life felt a personal and professional obligation to help, and thus we founded Victoria Angel Registry of Hope (VAR) public cord blood bank.

 Victoria Angel Registry of Hope is one of Canada's three public cord blood banks.
-HémaQuébec cord blood program, supported by the provincial government of Québec, started collecting cord blood in 2004 and now has a network of eight hospitals accepting donations.
-Canadian Blood Services finally received government funding and opened its first cord blood collection site in Ottawa in September 2013.
-Canadian Blood Services plans to operate two processing laboratories and collection sites at five hospitals.
+HémaQuébec cord blood program, supported by the provincial government of Québec, started collecting cord blood in 2004 and now has a network of eight hospitals (as of 2019) accepting donations.
+Canadian Blood Services finally received government funding and opened its first cord blood collection site in September 2013, gradually expanding to collect from four hospitals (as of 2019).

 Victoria Angel's vision is clear - an effective Canadian public cord blood system continues to grow, giving hope and help to patients in need of transplant.
 This is best developed by embracing, supporting, combining and synchronizing the efforts and expertise of all who work in the field.
 Victoria Angel Registry of Hope is committed to growing our inventory and doing our part to help Canadians acquire the help and hope they need.